meinkea/Python-with-Mac/README.md

 ## • Matplotlib (recommended)
-Ploting library that can generate plots with few lines of code _If you have not already_, to install: `pip install matplotlib` Analog of ploting in matlab
+Ploting library that can generate plots with few lines of code _If you have not already_, to install: `pip install matplotlib` Analog of ploting in Matlab

 A youtube series that you can pick out what exactly your interested in, by sentdex, <br />
  - youtube: https://www.youtube.com/watch?v=q7Bo_J8x_dw&list=PLQVvvaa0QuDfefDfXb9Yf0la1fPDKluPF